Devendra Fadnavis: Infrastructure Projects

-During his first term as the chief minister of Maharashtra, Fadnavis oversaw critical infrastructure projects such as the conceptualisation of the Mumbai-Nagpur Samruddhi Expressway, the Mumbai and Pune Metro expansions, the Coastal Road project, and the Mumbai Trans-Harbour Link (MTHL).
+During his first term as the chief minister of Maharashtra, Fadnavis oversaw critical infrastructure projects such as the conceptualisation of the Mumbai–Nagpur Expressway, the Mumbai and Pune Metro expansions, the Coastal Road project, and the Mumbai Trans Harbour Link (MTHL).
 He also established a dedicated "War Room" to monitor all the major infrastructure projects in order to address the bottlenecks and ensuring timely completion.
 In 2019, the government initiated a scheme to set up a water grid project in Marathwada to address the drought situation.
 The project included a plan for water grid from Israeli partners.

 Social policies and issues

 The Bombay High Court stayed the reservation decision on the Maratha Reservation Act in 2015.
 Following this, Fadnavis constituted the Backward Class Commission in 2015, as directed by the High Court to confirm that the Marathas constitute as a backward community.

 2019 political crisis

 2019 election and BJP – Shiv Sena breakup

 In the 2019 legislative assembly election, the Mahayuti alliance, comprising BJP, Shiv Sena, and other regional parties, contested together.
 During the campaigns, a chief ministerial candidate from the alliance was not projected.
 Many Shiv Sena politicians even claimed that the next chief minister will be from their party.

 After the elections, the Mahayuti secured a majority, with the BJP becoming the single largest party again.
 During the talks of government formation, disagreements surfaced between BJP and Shiv Sea regarding the chief minister position.
 Shiv Sena, led by Uddhav Thackeray, demanded that the chief ministership should be shared between the parties in a rotation government arrangement.
 Politicians from Shiv Sena claimed that decision was made between the top leadership of the two parties where candidates from both the parties will occupy the position of chief minister for 2.5 years each.
 However, this claim was disputed by Fadnavis, and he said that no such promises have been made and he would become the chief minister for 5 years.
 After successive meetings, no consensus was reached, and the alliance between the parties broke.
 On 8 November 2024, Fadnavis resigned as the chief minister.

 Following this, the then Maharashtra Governor Bhagat Singh Koshyari invited the major parties, including BJP, Shiv Sena, and NCP, to form government.
 However, due to no consensus being reached, president's rule was imposed in the state on the recommendation of the governor.